 Targeted Training and Apprenticeship Fund (TTAF)

-TTAF means that all apprenticeships are fully funded until the end of 2022, as well as certificates and diplomas from levels 3 to 7 in targeted high-demand industries.
+TTAF means that all apprenticeships are fully funded for domestic students until the end of 2022, as well as certificates and diplomas from Levels 3 to 7 in targeted high-demand industries.

-The list of funded programmes is still being finalised, but the Tertiary Education Commission has a list of the areas that will be targeted.
-If the programme you apply for is included in the TTAF, we’ll organise your fees with the Tertiary Education Commission.
+If the programme you apply for is included in the TTAF, we’ll organise your fees with the Tertiary Education Commission (TEC).

 The Youth Guarantee scheme provides free tertiary study for nominated programmes at level 2 and 3, if you're aged 16 to 19 (in some cases 15) and if you haven't already studied at Level 2 or Level 3.

 Spaces are limited, so apply early.
 We’ll offer you the funding if there are spaces available in the programme and you’re the right age.

 Fees Free means your first year of tertiary study could be free (up to $12,000/120 credits) if you’ve never been enrolled in tertiary study over 60 credits at Level 3 or higher in New Zealand (or equivalent overseas).

 All the details and criteria are on the Fees Free website.
 There's an eligibility-checker tool where you can enter your National Student Number (NSN) to see if you’re entitled to funding.

 If you are eligible, we’ll organise your fees with the Tertiary Education Commission when you're enrolled to study with us.

 Also...Year 12 and Year 13 students can study with us through initiatives such as Otago Secondary-Tertiary College and still be eligible for Fees Free later, and you can undertake free study via the Targeted Training and Apprenticeship Fund and still be eligible for Fees Free!